 One other parameter WatchTuner displays is amplitude.
 This measures how far the balance rotates each tick and is another indication of the health of the watch.
 This setting is measured indirectly based on audible clues, and its accuracy is highly dependent on the signal quality.
 If the quality is bad, this number will be way off.
 If the quality is better than 80%, this number should be reasonably accurate.
 Amplitude greater than 200˚ is acceptable.
 Values less than that indicate that the watch needs service.

-One reply on “Pocket Watch Time Adjustment – Regulator Styles and Use”
+2 replies on “Pocket Watch Time Adjustment – Regulator Styles and Use”

 Your website is extremely informative and extremely accurate.
 Thank you for your effort.
 It is much appreciated.
 GJS